kurochkin-dev/spb178/plugins/svg-support/readme.txt

 == Upgrade Notice ==

+= 2.4.1 =
+2.4.1 fixes broken WP-CLI.
+Now featuring optional SVG sanitization and ability to target nested SVGs!
+This update contains a lot, please BACKUP YOUR DATABASE AND FILES BEFORE UPDATING!

 = 2.4 =
 Now featuring optional SVG sanitization and ability to target nested SVGs!
 This update contains a lot, please BACKUP YOUR DATABASE AND FILES BEFORE UPDATING!